Chart Color Schemes

 Employment conditions in Buloke demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Construction is under-represented in Buloke, with only 4.8% of its workforce compared to Rest of Vic.'s 10.4%.
-Many residents commute elsewhere for work based on Census data.
-Over the year to September 2025, labour force levels decreased by 4.4%, employment declined by 2.8%, causing unemployment rate to fall by 1.7 percentage points.
-In comparison, Rest of Vic. had an employment decline of 0.7% and a labour force decline of 0.6%.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year with the state unemployment rate at 4.7%, compared to national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Buloke's employment mix suggests local employment should increase by 5.1% over five years and 11.5% over ten years.
+Some residents may commute elsewhere for work based on Census data.
+Over the year to September 2025, labour force levels decreased by 4.4%, employment declined by 2.8%, leading to a 1.7 percentage point drop in unemployment rate.
+In comparison, Rest of Vic. had an employment decline of 0.7% and labour force decline of 0.6%.
+Jobs and Skills Australia's national employment forecasts from May-25 project total employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Buloke's employment mix suggests local employment should increase by 5.1% over five years and 11.5% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment